openshift/training/beta-3-setup.md

     osc new-app https://github.com/openshift/simple-openshift-sinatra-sti.git

-As soon as you execute this command, go back to the web console and see if you can figure out what is different.

-To learn a little more about what happened, run the following:

-    for i in imagerepository buildconfig deploymentconfig service; do \
-    echo $i; osc get $i; echo -e "\n\n"; done
+You'll see a bunch of output:

+    services/simple-openshift-sinatra
+    imageStreams/simple-openshift-sinatra-sti
+    buildConfigs/simple-openshift-sinatra-sti
+    deploymentConfigs/simple-openshift-sinatra-sti
+    Service "simple-openshift-sinatra" created at 172.30.17.127:8080 to talk to pods over port 8080.
+    A build was created - you can run `osc start-build simple-openshift-sinatra-sti` to start it.

+Take a look at the web console, too.
+Do you see everything that was created?

-Based on the JSON from `new-app`, we have created:
+Based on using `new-app` against a Git repository, we have created:

-* An ImageRepository entry
+* An ImageStream
 * A BuildConfig
 * A DeploymentConfig
 * A Service